rishus/lulcFortran/README.md

 # lulcFortran
 Fortran codes for lulc

-Input: A binary file written in BSQ format.
+Inputs: (i) A binary file written in BSQ format (integer spectral values), (ii) A header file for the binary file, and (iii) a csv file with dates information.

-Each image has M rows and N columns.
+Each image is an M x N matrix (M rows and N columns).
-There are T timestamps (i.e., T images) in all.
+There are S images (i.e., S timestamps) in all.

 BSQ format: The intuitive, simplest format where each line of the data is followed immediately by the next line in the same time point (or, spectral band).

-            [111, 121, 131, 141, ...., 1NT,
+            [111, 121, 131, 141, ...., 1N1,
              211, 221, 231, 241, ...., 2N1,
              .
              M11, M21, M31, M41, ...., MN1;